trivalleycoders-org/event-doc-and-admin/doc/db-access.md

 #DB Access & Methods

 While the Mongoose infrastructure is still availble it is not being used or loaded.
-Data access is now done via projectRoot/db.
+Data access is being done via projectRoot/db which uses the native MongoDB driver.

+We can go back to Mongoose if you want but I started to find cases where it was easier to go around it and I have yet to find any value in Mongoose.
+I was debating that with Kevin today and he felt I was probably wrong but I'm getting more done this way :).

 All db access methods are in /db/dbFunctions.js.
 You can use them like this: